rajatkrishna/chat-llama3/README.md

     docker build -t chat-llama .
     ```

-    You can optionally pass the `--no-cache` flag to build with the latest upstream changes.

-- Start the container using:
+- Mount the model directory and start the container using:

     ```
-    docker run -p 5000:5000 chat-llama
+    docker run -v $(pwd)/models:/chat-app/models -p 5000:5000 chat-llama
     ```

     This should start the Flask dev server available on `http://localhost:5000`